 What should you be monitoring in Kubernetes?

-To maintain Kubernetes security, you can monitor various KPIs.
-These are typically divided into three primary categories: resource monitoring, services monitoring, and infrastructure monitoring.
+There are plenty of metrics that can be monitored.
+These are typically divided into three primary categories: resource monitoring, service monitoring, and infrastructure monitoring.

 Infrastructure performance